What are my chances of getting a half price Good Neighbor Next Door (GNND) home?

-You can borrow up to 110% of the total appraised value for acquisition of the home, repairs, remodeling, upgrades, and appliances with the regular 203(k).
-And up to $35,000 on the streamline 203(k).
+You can borrow up to 110% of the total appraised value for acquisition of the home, repairs, remodeling, upgrades, and appliances with the regular 203(K).
+Up to $35,000 on the streamline 203(K).

 Can I enter the GNND lottery again in a year after selling my first GNND home?

-Sorry, this is once in a lifetime program and your current spouse is also disqualified even if they were not married to you when you were awarded the home.
-You are also disqualified if you previously purchased a home on either of the two predecessor programs Office Next Door or Teacher Next Door.
+This is once in a lifetime program and your current spouse is also disqualified even if they were not married to you when you were awarded the home.
+You also are disqualified if you previously purchased a home on either of the two predecessor programs Office Next Door or Teacher Next Door.

 Who makes repairs and improvements to the homes?

 On the FHA 203(B) with Repair Escrow, the Buyer hires a licensed Contractor to make the needed MPS repairs.
 Prior to closing the Contractor must submit a bid to the mortgage company which declares the amount estimated for repairs is sufficient to cover the actual cost of the work.
 The money held in the Repair Escrow account will not be paid to the Contractor or reimbursed to the Buyer until after the repairs are completed and inspected.
-On a FHA 203(K) or 203(K) Streamline, only FHA approved licensed Contractors can make repairs and do improvements to your home, but check with your Mortgage Lender for additional Contractor requirements and for list of recommended home improvement specialist.
+On a FHA 203(K) or 203(K) Streamline, only an FHA approved licensed Contractors can make repairs and do improvements to your home, but check with your Mortgage Lender for additional Contractor requirements and for list of recommended home improvement specialist.

 How does HUD enforce the 3-year Residency Requirement?